 Brands need partners who protect the relationship.
 Missing FTC disclosures expose brands to legal liability, and past controversies signal future risk.

-Measures the quality and engagement of a creator's audience — combining community health signals with engagement performance metrics, normalized by tier and platform.
+Measures the quality and reach of a creator's audience across eight components: engagement rate (30%), community health (20%), engagement depth (15%), velocity (10%), niche fit (10%), and audience demographics, loyalty, and live performance (5% each) — all normalized by tier and platform.

 High-quality audiences mean real reach and genuine influence.
 Poor audience quality means wasted ad spend.

-Measures whether a creator's voice is coherent and consistent enough for brands to predict what they'll say next.
-A universal, brand-agnostic signal: it rewards creators with a clear voice (even one that ranges across topics) and flags genuine drift — escalating controversy, sudden tonal volatility, or a 90-day trend turning negative.
+Measures whether a creator's voice is coherent enough for brands to predict what they'll say next, and how their audience receives it.
+Rewards creators with a clear voice (even one that ranges across topics) and flags genuine drift.
+Surfaced as “Voice Stability” in the dashboard.

 Brands need predictable partners — but predictable doesn't mean monotone.
-Voice Stability distinguishes a creator whose tone wanders by topic (fine) from one whose voice is genuinely drifting toward conflict or burnout (real risk).
-The earlier variance-only approach unfairly penalized the former.
+This agent distinguishes a creator whose tone wanders by topic (fine) from one whose voice is genuinely drifting toward conflict (real risk).
+The earlier variance-only sentiment scoring unfairly penalized the former.

-Projects likely campaign return by combining engagement performance, content consistency, and growth trajectory.
+Projects likely campaign return by combining engagement performance, growth trajectory, and how often content is shared or saved.
 Helps brands estimate the value of a partnership before committing budget.

 High engagement and consistent growth mean the audience actively cares about the content.
 Declining engagement signals a creator whose influence — and your campaign ROI — is fading.